I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 First up is the typing section.
 Here, you simply type what is said in the language you are learning.

-Somewhat bizarrely, however, the sentence is already written there for you so you can just simply copy it down.
+Somewhat strange, however, the sentence is already written there for you so you can just simply copy it down.
 I suppose it shows you the spelling of everything but otherwise, it seems a bit pointless.

 Annoyingly enough, no accents are provided to you on the platform so whatever you write will be marked incorrect if you are learning a language where they feature heavily.